REVIEW: If You Like Living With The Land, You’ll LOVE This Behind The Scenes Tour

 Interestingly enough, there is also a section of the tour when you enter a fish farm.
 That was unexpected for us here at MouseHouseNews.net, as we was prepared for the tour to focus entirely on food that is grown from seed.
 Yet, towards the end of the tour, we were able to see huge tanks of tilapia, catfish, and hybrid striped bass.
 At one point, the Cast Member provided some food to a tank of tilapia.
 Quite the feeding frenzy ensued.

-You’ll really like Behind the Seeds if you are into gardening as Erin is, if you are interested in where food comes from, or if you just like interesting and non-traditional ways of overcoming challenges (which this tour definitely demonstrates).
-I would not really recommend this tour for children or adults who don’t love field trips to learn about science, as they may not enjoy this.
-If you’re reading this blog, you are likely a Disney Adult, but I mention this in case you are planning a trip with kids in tow (the minimum age for the tour is 3 years).
-The tour is just shy of an hour long, so not too much of a time-suck from your EPCOT day.
-Also, this is the one and only backstage tour on Walt Disney World property where cameras are welcome.
-So, snap as many photos as you’d like if you book this tour!
+You’ll really like Behind the Seeds if you are into gardening as Erin is.
+You’ll also like it if you are interested in where food comes from.
+More interestingly, you’ll appreciate this if you just like non-traditional ways of overcoming challenges (which this tour definitely demonstrates).
+I would not recommend this tour to those who don’t love science field trips, as they may not enjoy this.
+For my Disney Adults with kids, keep in mind that the minimum age for the tour is 3 years old.

 If you choose to experience this backstage tour on your next trip to Walt Disney World, enjoy!
 Stay tuned to MouseHouseNews.net for more Disney Vacation News and Reviews for Disney Adults just like this!